 That’s where your training programme comes in.
 Most graduates will need some handholding to start with – but equally, they’ll want scope to show their worth and progress quickly.
 Introduce clear project goals and milestones for their first three months, with transparent fact-based feedback to help them grow.

-It’s crucial to check-in with new graduates often, to see where their head’s at and resolve any potential issues before they escalate.
+It’s crucial to check in with new graduates often, to see where their heads are at and resolve any potential issues before they escalate.

 7 – Create a feedback loop

-There’ll come a time that your new grads aren’t your new grads anymore.
+There’ll come a time when your new grads aren’t your new grads anymore.
 But they have a unique perspective and experience you can harness for your latest intake.

 For instance, last year’s graduates can tell you better than anyone what they wish they’d known before starting.
 They can tell you what you did well and point out any blind spots so that you can improve year-on-year.